 - Mobile versions of websites.

 What about newer technologies like software and native mobile apps?
 You can apply the Web Content Accessibility Guidelines to them as well.
-Both standards – Section 508 and WCAG – pursue the same goal of making electronic devices and digital information accessible to people who have any kind of disability (color blindness, hearing problems, physical disability, epilepsy, autism spectrum disorder, and so on) or special characteristics (left-handedness, for instance).
+Both standards – Section 508 and WCAG – pursue the same goal of making electronic devices and digital information accessible to people who have any kind of disability (color blindness, hearing problems, physical disability, epilepsy, autism spectrum disorder, and so on) or some kind of differences (left-handedness, for instance).
 These people should be able to use websites or mobile apps and have a user experience as great as others.
 What exactly does this explanation mean to your business?
 How do you find out if your organization should be 508 compliant?
 And if it should, how to meet Section 508 or WCAG accessibility standards?
 Section 508 applies to the federal sector organizations, such as: